Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Texas offers a significant sales and use tax exemption on equipment and software for qualified data center projects.
-This incentive directly reduces the capital expenditure required for building out or expanding a large-scale computing environment, improving the total cost of ownership.
+Tax Advantage For Data Centers: Texas offers significant tax incentives, including a state sales and use tax exemption on equipment and software for qualifying data centers.
+This program directly lowers the capital expenditure required for new builds and major technology refreshes, improving the financial case for investing in the state.

 Natural Disaster Risk